+- (23) If the Council finds an accused -

+- (a) not guilty of unprofessional conduct, the registrar, under section 50(7) of the Act, must inform the accused of that finding;

-- (b) guilty of unprofessional conduct - - (i) the pro forma complainant - - (aa) and the accused or his or her legal representative, may make representations to the Council, either orally or in writing, regarding a suitable penalty to be imposed, and may adduce evidence in support of the representations made; and - (bb) must prove to the Council the previous convictions, if any, of the accused on any charge of unprofessional conduct, and the penalties imposed on him or her by any health or social services professions council or board, or other competent body, that so convicted the accused, by means of the submission to the Council of a certificate, signed by the person presiding at the inquiry where the accused had been so convicted, or by the registrar of that council or board or other competent authority, confirming the previous convictions and penalties imposed under the Act or any other law; - (ii) the Council, after having heard the pro forma complainant and the accused or his or her legal representative - - (aa) must deliberate in camera upon the penalty to be imposed on the accused referred to in sub-subparagraph (bb); and - (bb) may impose on the accused any one or more of the penalties specified by section 41(1), subject to section 42, of the Act. - (24) A certificate submitted to the Council by the pro forma complainant under subregulation (23)(b)(i)(bb) must be regarded, until the contrary is proven, as proof of the facts stated therein. - (25) If the accused is neither present nor represented at the inquiry, any written representation or statement made by him or her or on his or her behalf, or explanation, if any, that have any bearing on a penalty must be taken into account by the Council when considering the imposition of a penalty. - (26) A witness called under subregulation (23)(b)(i)(aa) may be questioned by the other party and by the members of the Council. - (27) The Council may of its own accord or at the request of the pro forma complainant or of the accused or his or her legal representative, adjourn an inquiry to a date, time and place that it may determine and inform the parties at the inquiry, or as it may communicate to the parties by registered post.
+- (b) guilty of unprofessional conduct -

+- (i) the pro forma complainant -

+- (aa) and the accused or his or her legal representative, may make representations to the Council, either orally or in writing, regarding

+a suitable penalty to be imposed, and may adduce evidence in support of the representations made; and

+- (bb) must prove to the Council the previous convictions, if any, of the accused on any charge of unprofessional conduct, and the penalties imposed on him or her by any health or social services professions council or board, or other competent body, that so convicted the accused, by means of the submission to the Council of a certificate, signed by the person presiding at the inquiry where the accused had been so convicted, or by the registrar of that council or board or other competent authority, confirming the previous convictions and penalties imposed under the Act or any other law; - (ii) the Council, after having heard the pro forma complainant and the accused or his or her legal representative - - (aa) must deliberate in camera upon the penalty to be imposed on the accused referred to in sub-subparagraph (bb); and - (bb) may impose on the accused any one or more of the penalties specified by section 50(1), subject to section 51, of the Act.

+(24) A certificate submitted to the Council by the pro forma complainant under subregulation (23)(b)(i)(bb) must be regarded, until the contrary is proven, as proof of the facts contained therein.

+(25) If the accused is neither present nor represented at the inquiry, any written representation or statement made by him or her or on his or behalf, or explanations, if any, that have any bearing on a penalty must be taken into account by the Council when considering the imposition of a penalty.

+(26) A witness called under subregulation (23)(b)(i)(aa) may be questioned by the other party and by the members of the Council.

+(27) The Council may of its own accord or at the request of the pro forma complainant or of the accused or his or her legal representative, adjourn an inquiry to a date, time and place that it may determine and inform the parties at the inquiry, or it may communicate to the parties by registered post.